schreon/lispeln/README.md

 Usage
 ==========
-Use the command `repl -i` or `repl --interactive` to start an interactive read-eval-print loop:
+Use the command `repl` to start an interactive read-eval-print loop:

-    repl -i
+    repl
     >>> (+ 1 2)
     3

-You can pipe your stdin into this repl.
+You can pipe your stdin into lispeln.
 Please create a file 'test' with the following content:

     (define a 41)
     (+ a 1)

 You can now call:

-    repl < test
+    lispeln < test

 The result should be: